Get Started Blogging Today

 Videos tend to perform best with audiences so you should include a video to relate to your written content.
 This will keep visitors on your site longer and improve lead generation.
 Most videos should be on the shorter side, ranging from two to five minutes in length.

-Other kinds of content to improve lead generation, and can easily supplement written content, are podcasts, infographics, e-books, webinars, and checklists.
+Other kinds of content to improve lead generation, and can easily supplement written content, are podcasts, ebooks, webinars, checklists, and infographics.

 Choose the right types of content to reach your audience: